font/kubernetes-the-hard-way/docs/04-kubernetes-controller.md

 ### TLS Certificates

 The TLS certificates created in the [Setting up a CA and TLS Cert Generation](02-certificate-authority.md) lab will be used to secure communication between the Kubernetes API server and Kubernetes clients such as `kubectl` and the `kubelet` agent.
-The TLS certificates will also be used to authenticate the Kubernetes API server to etcd via TLC client auth.
+The TLS certificates will also be used to authenticate the Kubernetes API server to etcd via TLS client auth.

 Copy the TLS certificates to the Kubernetes configuration directory: